Hair fall is one of the most common problems which one experiences in everyday life. However, some amount of hair loss is considered normal.

 Diet for Hair Care:

-Hair is an important accessory structure of the skin which protects the scalp from injury and sun’s rays.
+Hair is an important accessory structure of the skin that protects the scalp from injury and sun’s rays.
 It also decreases the heat loss from the scalp.

 A good nutritious diet along with exercise helps in maintaining the shine, health, and strength of hair.

-As hair is mainly made up of proteins, a protein diet which includes meat, fish, milk, cheese, eggs, yogurt, soybean, etc. is helpful.
+- As hair is mainly made up of proteins, a protein diet that includes meat, fish, milk, cheese, eggs, yogurt, soybean, etc. is helpful.

-Vitamin E helps in an increased uptake of oxygen, thus helps in providing nourishment to the hair.
-Vitamin E rich foods include green leafy vegetable, nuts, grains, vegetable oils, etc. So, add these vitamin E food sources to your diet.
+- Vitamin E helps in an increased uptake of oxygen, thus helping in providing nourishment to the hair.
+Vitamin E-rich foods include green leafy vegetables, nuts, grains, vegetable oils, etc. So, add these vitamin E food sources to your diet.

-Along with a healthy diet, application of Hair oil and massaging the scalp will help in stimulating the hair follicles to some extent.
+- Along with a healthy diet, the application of Hair oil and massaging of the scalp will help in stimulating the hair follicles to some extent.
 This will help in initiating the growth cycle of the hair follicles.

 Our Experience In Treating Hair Fall At Life Force:

-At Life Force, we have successfully treated various cases of hair loss.
+At Life Force, we have successfully treated thousands of cases of hair loss.

-Dr. Rajesh Shah has a vast experience in treating the cases of hair loss and Alopecia Areata.
+Dr. Rajesh Shah has vast experience treating cases of hair loss and Alopecia Areata.
 His research-based medicines have greatly helped various patients suffering from Alopecia areata and Hair loss.

 Hair loss or Alopecia Areata can be controlled.
 However, baldness cannot be reverted.

 The improvement in the recovery has been seen within 8 to 10 weeks.
 The amount of hair loss can be reduced significantly.
-The patients from all over the world have been benefited with the help of Life Force research-based medicines.
+Patients from all over the world have benefited from the help of Life Force research-based medicines.